daler/dotfiles/_sources/vim.rst.txt

 .. details:: Don't like this?

-   See the config for the :ref:`bufferline` plugin to change; the bufferline is additionally styled using the :ref:`zenburn` plugin/colorscheme.
+   See the config for the :ref:`bufferline_ref` plugin to change; the bufferline is additionally styled using the colorscheme.

 .. details:: Screencast of switching buffers